-23. Communicating with District and County or Unitary councillors
+23) Communicating with Borough and County Councillors

-- a.
-An invitation to attend a meeting of the council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Council OR Unitary Council representing the area of the council. - b.
-Unless the council determines otherwise, a copy of each letter sent to the District and County Council OR Unitary Council shall be sent to the ward councillor(s) representing the area of the council.
+- a) An invitation to attend a meeting of the council shall be sent, together with the agenda, to the ward councillors of the Borough and County Councils representing the area of the council. - b) Unless the council determines otherwise, a copy of each letter sent to the Borough and County Councils shall be sent to the ward councillors representing the area of the council.

-24. Restrictions on councillor activities
+24) Restrictions on councillor activities

-- a.
-Unless authorised by a resolution, no councillor shall: - i. inspect any land and/or premises which the council has a right or duty to inspect; or - ii. issue orders, instructions or directions.
+- a) Unless authorised by resolution, no councillor shall: - i) inspect any land and/or premises which the council has a right or duty to inspect; or - ii) issue orders, instructions or directions.

-25. Standing orders generally
+25) Standing orders generally

-a.
-All or part of a standing order, except one that incorporates mandatory statutory requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting.

-- b.
-A motion to add to or vary or revoke one or more of the council's standing orders, except one that incorporates mandatory statutory requirements, shall be proposed by a special motion, the written notice by at least two thirds councillors to be given to the Proper Officer in accordance with standing order 9 above. - c.
-The Proper Officer shall provide a copy of the council's standing orders to a councillor as soon as possible after he has delivered his acceptance of office form. - d.
-The decision of the chairman of a meeting as to the application of standing orders at the meeting shall be final.
+- a) All or part of a standing order, except one that incorporates mandatory statutory requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - b) A motion to add to or vary or revoke one or more of the council's standing orders, except one that incorporates mandatory statutory requirements, shall be proposed by a special motion, the written notice by at least two councillors to be given to the Proper Officer in accordance with standing order 9 above. - c) The Proper Officer shall provide a copy of the council's standing orders to a councillor as soon as possible after s/he has delivered his/her acceptance of office form. - d) The decision of the chair of a meeting as to the application of standing orders at the meeting shall be final.